 Our values are to be: compassionate, collaborative, agile, insightful and ethical.

 For more on Longleigh including our strategic aims visit the about us section.

-Our Individual Grants, at this time, are only available for residents in Stonewater properties or housing schemes.
+At this time, our Individual Grants are only available for residents in Stonewater properties or housing schemes.
 If you are not a Stonewater resident, unfortunately, an Individual Grant from Longleigh is not for you at the moment.

-We offer three different types of Individual Grants: Crisis, Hardship and Education, Training & Employment.
+We offer five different types of Individual Grants:

-For more on our Individual Grants and the difference they make, please click here.
+For more information on our Individual Grants, and the difference they can make, please click here.

 Project and Research Grants